eclipse-iceoryx/iceoryx/iceoryx_examples/waitset_in_c/README.md

 # WaitSet in C

+## Threadsafety
+The WaitSet is **not** threadsafe!
+- It is **not** allowed to attach or detach _Triggerable_ classes with `attachEvent` or `detachEvent` when another thread is currently waiting for events with `wait`.

+The _TriggerHandle_ on the other hand is threadsafe!
+Therefore you are allowed to attach/detach a _TriggerHandle_ to a _Triggerable_ while another thread may trigger the _TriggerHandle_.

 ## Introduction

-A detailed introduction into the WaitSet topic can be found in the [waitset C++ example](../waitset).
+A detailed introduction into the WaitSet nomenclator and topic can be found in the [waitset C++ example](../waitset).
 Here we will only introduce the C API and not the WaitSet in general.
 For that we will take a look at the same use case as the [waitset C++ example](../waitset).
 The examples are also structured